GEOLYTIX/xyz/readme.md

 ### /api/images/delete

+## SQL Injections

+All queries to the PostgreSQL database are parsed through the node-postgres module.
+[Queries](https://node-postgres.com/features/queries) use a battle-tested parameter substitution code.

+Additionally all field and table names are checked against a lookup table which includes values from the current application settings only.
+A query to a table or a query with a fieldname which is not defined in the application settings is not acceptable ([http code 406](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/406)).

 ## [Security](#security)

 We are using the [fastify-auth](https://github.com/fastify/fastify-auth) module for authentication in XYZ.
 All authentication is handled in XYZ's [auth.js](https://github.com/GEOLYTIX/xyz/blob/master/auth.js) module.